amroibrahim/DIYDoom/tutorial/README.md

 * Linedef StartVertex, StartVertexID
 * Linedef EndVertex, EndVertexID

-We will not go into details, how to read those from the WAD file since we have done this many times by now, I will just list structs so it is easier to follow the code.
+We will not go into detail on how to read those from the WAD file since we have done this many times by now, I will just list structs so it is easier to follow the code.

 ``` cpp
 struct Subsector